Pedro J. del Nido: Cardioplegia

-Del Nido is the eponym of the del Nido cardioplegia, an intraoperative solution infused during open-heart surgery to temporarily stop the heart from beating.
+Del Nido is the eponym of the del Nido cardioplegia, a solution infused during open-heart surgery to temporarily stop the heart from beating, known as cardioplegic cardiac arrest.
 Del Nido developed the solution while working at the University of Pittsburgh in the early 1990s, for which he subsequently received his first National Institutes of Health grant in 1992.
+Del Nido cardioplegia has been in use for 28 years at Boston Children's Hospital.
 While the del Nido cardioplegia was initially developed for use in pediatric patients, its use has gained popularity in adult cardiac surgery.